nordic-energy-co/Contracts/NET token/README.md

 What is a Smart Contract?
 --------------------------
 An EOSIO Smart Contract is software registered on the blockchain and executed on EOSIO nodes.
 Smart Contracts implement the semantics of a "contract" and action requests are automatically stored on the blockchain.
 The Smart Contract defines the interface (actions, parameters, data structures) and the code that implements the interface.
 The code is compiled for WebAssembly, that nodes can execute.

-Features of EOSIO
+#### Features of EOSIO:

-	High Throughput and Scalability
+- High Throughput and Scalability
-	Faster Confirmations and Lower Latency
+- Faster Confirmations and Lower Latency
-	Feeless and Cost Predictable Blockchain
+- Feeless and Cost Predictable Blockchain
-	Comprehensive Permission Schema
+- Comprehensive Permission Schema
-	Upgradability
+- Upgradability
-	Less energy consumption
+- Less energy consumption
-	Programmable Economics and Governance
+- Programmable Economics and Governance